smithy-lang/smithy-rs/design/src/rfcs/rfc0017_logging_sensitive.md

 ### Routing

-The sensitivity and HTTP binding traits are applied within specific structures/operations.
+The sensitivity and HTTP bindings are declared within specific structures/operations.
 For this reason, in the general case, it's unknowable whether or not any given part of a request is sensitive until we determine which operation is tasked with handling the request and hence which fields are bound.
 Implementation wise, this means that any `Layer` applied _before_ routing has taken place cannot log anything sensitive without performing routing logic itself.

 Note that:
 - We are not required to deserialize the entire request before we can make judgments on what data is sensitive or not - only which operation it has been routed to.